 Spex also offers secondary machining services such as: plating, heat treatment, engraving, precision grinding, and inventory management.

 High volume machining requires different types of machines.
 The equipment used varies depending on the material and style of the part, the measurements and tolerance requirements, and the quantity of parts needed.

 Swiss screw machines (which don’t actually make screws) are the most common type of machine used.
 They have a broad range of machining capabilities, and can run 24/7 without much human intervention.
 After the part design and material is set up, the Swiss screw machine can run automatically for 12+ hours.

 Multi-spindle CNC machines is a screw machine that’s also used for high volume machining.
 This type of machine has multiple cutting tools that can make different part features simultaneously.
 This makes the manufacturing process more efficient because the parts don’t need to go through a secondary machining process.

 A 5-axis multi spindle machine offers three linear axes and two rotational axes that work simultaneously to make complex surface machining very efficient, ideal for high volume parts.

-We primarily use metals and metal alloys.
-There are 1,000s of different alloys available, and each has advantages and disadvantages.
+We primarily use metal alloys.
+There are 1,000s of different metal alloys available, and each has advantages and disadvantages.

-Certain metals are more difficult to machine because they require more durable cutting tools, and the cutting tools need to be changed more often due to wear.
-That increases the cost and time required to machine large quantities of complex parts.
+Certain metal alloys are difficult to machine, especially in large quantities, because they require more durable cutting tools, and the cutting tools need to be changed more often due to wear.
+That increases the cost and time required to machine large quantities of precision parts.

-For high volume part order, Spex commonly uses Carbon Steel, Stainless Steel, Aluminum, and Copper alloys.
+For high volume part orders, Spex commonly uses:

 Phone: (585) 467-0520